solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 He (and Lepsius in 1878) explained the great variation in thickness within small areas as being due to inequalities resulting from upheavals and heaping up of volcanic material.

-Mojsisovics in his great work 'Die Dolomit-Riffe von Süd-Tirol und Venetian,' 1879, supported the coral-reef theory.
+Mojsisovics in his great work _Die Dolomit-Riffe von Süd-Tirol und Venetian_, 1879, supported the coral-reef theory.

 Suess (1888) asserts "that the expression 'reef' is justifiable, can scarcely be doubted."